📅 Operations Use Case

 How inFM's structured PM scheduling moves Australian FM teams from reactive firefighting to proactive maintenance — reducing breakdowns, extending asset life, and keeping compliance on track.

-🇦🇺 Australian Owned & Made — inFM PM scheduling is built for Australian trades and FM operations.
+🇦🇺 Proudly Australian Owned & Developed — Designed for Australian trades, facilities managers, and building operators.
+No overseas middlemen — built and supported locally.
 ABN: 49 698 165 635

 The Real Cost of Reactive Maintenance